msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     1 ``# a square with side-length 100 pixels``

-    Lines that start with ``#`` are *comments*.
+    A lines that start with a ``#`` is a *comments*.
 The computer ignores all comments.
-    Comments help someone reading the code understand what the code does.
+    You write comments to help someone reading the code understand what the code does.

-    This comment tells the reader that the program draws a square measuring 100 pixels on each side.
+    This comment tells the reader that the program creates a square measuring 100 pixels on each side.

     2 ``import turtle``